ericharmeling/in-60-seconds/PITCHME.md

 @ul[spaced]
 - A SQL client.
 - A key-value store.
-- Some other components that handle distributing, replicating, and storing data in a way that guarantees **ACID** properties.
+- Some other components in between that handle distributing, replicating, and storing data in a way that guarantees **ACID** properties.
 @snapend

 ---